barnettjw/barnettjw.github.io/_posts/2019-2-17-How-I-Setup-This-Blog.md

 ### Update live site using Git
 1. Open folder of your repository in Atom
 2. `Packages` --> `Command Pallet` --> `Git Push`
-3. Wait a few seconds for Github Pages to re-build your site
+3. Wait a minute for Github Pages to re-build your site
 4. View `https://<your github username>.github.io/` in your browser to see your changes

 ## Further Reading